 Given its complexity and novelty, pupil tracking was only offered in VM until P85.
-Starting with P86, PT is offered in SM as well only for simple imaging and APP (without coronographic nor SAM masks).
+Starting with P86, PT is offered in SM as well only for simple imaging and APP imaging (without coronagraphic nor SAM masks).
 When observations take place close to zenith, the pupil rotation compensation is faster and a drift of the order of ~1 pix/minute is observed on the detector plane (at airmass of ~1.05).
 It can easily be corrected for if the DIT is small (i.e cube mode) in the case of simple imaging (by shift and add methods).
-However, it's not yet understood enough to offer PT associated with coronography or SAM in VM.
+However, it's not yet understood enough to offer PT associated with coronagraphy or SAM in SM.
+In some cases it is better to saturate the detector instead of using a focal plane mask because every frame is then useful and the drifts can be recovered a posteriori.

-5.11 NACO data format
+4.14 NACO data format